path-cc/path-cc.github.io/facility.md

 ---

 The PATh team is constructing a dedicated, distributed computational resources composed of over 20,000 cores and 2 dozen A100 GPUs across 6 different sites.
-This facility will be available to researchers starting in spring 2022.
+This facility will be available to researchers in a pilot program starting in spring 2022.

 **[Contact NSF now](https://www.nsf.gov/pubs/2022/nsf22051/nsf22051.jsp) to request credits for the PATh facility.**